-- All energy-consuming and water-consuming purchases and investments must use Life-Cycle Cost Analysis (LCCA) to ensure all associated costs of ownership, operation, and end-of-life costs are included in cost-benefit analyses. - Utilizing an internal carbon pricing (ICP) to assign a cost to each ton of carbon emissions, allowing carbon considerations more central to university decision making, de-risking against the future carbon prices, and encouraging the adoption of low-carbon innovations.
-(See the internal price of carbon table in Annex 2). - Utilizing HKUST LCCA and internal carbon pricing spreadsheets and calculators5 for decisionmaking.
+- All energy-consuming and water-consuming purchases and investments must use life-cycle cost analysis (LCCA) to ensure all associated costs of ownership, operation, and end-of-life costs are included in cost-benefit analyses. - Utilizing an internal carbon pricing (ICP) to assign a cost to each metri ton of carbon emissions, allowing carbon considerations more central to University decision making, de-risking against the future carbon prices, and encouraging the adoption of low-carbon innovations.
+(See the internal price of carbon table in Annex 2). - Utilizing HKUST LCCA and spreadsheets and calculators[4] for decision-making.

-HKUST has developed a series of training resources for practitioners in the building sector to help build skills and awareness of using life cycle analysis software, life cycle costing calculators, and other relevant materials.
-These resources, developed by HKUST's Life Cycle Lab6, are available for free, and all contractors are strongly encouraged to become familiar with them so that they can provide the life cycle information as expected by HKUST for capital projects.
+HKUST has developed a series of training resources for practitioners in the building sector to help build skills and awareness of using LCA software, life cycle costing calculators, and other relevant materials.
+These resources, developed by HKUST's Life Cycle Lab [5], are available for free, and all contractors are strongly encouraged to become familiar with them so that they can provide the life cycle information as expected by HKUST for capital projects.